IBM-Cloud/docs/support/index.md

 Assigned client success manager (CSM) | Not included | Not included | Not included | Included at<br> 8 hours per week {: caption="Table 1.
 Support levels" caption-side="top"}

-**Important:** Support for the Japanese lanugage is available for severity 2-4 tickets from 9 a.m. - 5 p.m.
+**Important:** Support for the Japanese language is available for severity 2-4 tickets from 9 a.m. - 5 p.m.
 JST.
 Community and Third-party services are excluded.

 ### Opening a support ticket
 {: #open-ticket}